augustin-pasq/sae-pnr/Java/README.md

 ## Build instructions

 There is a script to easily build and run the application.

 Source code is available on [GitHub](https://github.com/finxol/maker).
+If you can't run the maker, please follow build instructions on the dedicated repo.

 ```bash
 # Build and run the application